matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 # Glossary

-This section contains a comprehensive list of terms associated to zkSync and it's related ecosystem.
+This section contains a comprehensive list of terms associated with zkSync and its ecosystem.

 ## A